 Adoption.
-Before legal adoption, a child is considered to be your child if he or she was placed with you for adoption by an authorized agency.
+Even if your adoption of a child is not yet final, the child is considered to be your child if he or she was placed with you for legal adoption by an authorized placement agency.
 Also, the child must have been a member of your household.
-If the child was not placed with you by an authorized agency, the child will meet this test only if he or she was a member of your household for your entire tax year.
+An authorized placement agency includes any person authorized by state law to place children for legal adoption.
+If the child was not placed with you by an authorized placement agency, the child will meet this test only if he or she was a member of your household for your entire tax year.